ERMI-Software/ermi-file-format/README.md

 **Sender (optional)** - The legal entity which is sending the payment on behalf of the payer.
 (Individual senders are not supported)

-**Receiver (optional)** - The legal entity or person which is receiving the payment on behalf of the beneficiary
+**Receiver (optional)** - The legal entity or person which is receiving the payment on behalf of the beneficiary.

-Plus the transaction data itself:

-**Transaction Information** - the facts of the transaction, such as amount, currency, time and status.

 ## Examples.

 An example of the minimum required for a valid ERMI File Format can be found at [minimal.csv](https://github.com/ermi-ltd/ermi-file-format/blob/master/minimal.csv).

 An example of a full ERMI File Format file can be found at [full.csv](https://github.com/ermi-ltd/ermi-file-format/blob/master/full.csv).

+## Configuration

+During analysis ERMI will reference external sources such as country risk scores and exchange rate data.
+These external data sources can be customised to provide targetted screening on a per transation or per payer basis.
+Please see [configuring custom country risk score]() for more information.

 ## General Conventions.